Login Options

 Disadvantages

-Universal Password is a single password for all users.
+Universal Password is a login option where a single password is defined for an app for all users.

 Advantages